VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 _Prerequisite: Way of the Drunken Master_

-When you miss with an unarmed strike or a monk weapon, you can expend 2 ki points to reroll the attack.
+When you miss with an Unarmed Strike or a monk weapon, you can expend 2 ki points to reroll the attack.

 #### Focused Aim

-When you miss with an unarmed strike or a monk weapon, you can expend any number of ki points, increasing the attack roll by 2 for each point expended, potentially turning a miss into a hit.
+When you miss with an Unarmed Strike or a monk weapon, you can expend any number of ki points, increasing the attack roll by 2 for each point expended, potentially turning a miss into a hit.

+#### Instant Counter

+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point.
+If the target makes a melee weapon attack before the end of your next turn while within your reach, you can use your reaction to make an Unarmed Strike or attack with a monk weapon against it.
+This reaction attack can be enhanced by a Technique, and is made before the target hits or misses.

 #### Sabotage Defenses

-When you hit with an unarmed strike or monk weapon on your turn, you can expend 2 ki points to flood the target creature's body, causing it to be more susceptible to hostile magic.
+When you hit with an Unarmed Strike or monk weapon on your turn, you can expend 2 ki points to flood the target creature's body, causing it to be more susceptible to hostile magic.
 Until the end of your next turn, when the target makes a saving throw against a spell, it must roll a d4 and subtract that from the result.

+#### Siphon Vitality

+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 2 ki points to siphon some of the target's life force.
+You gain temporary hit points equal to the damage dealt.

 #### Stunning Strike

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 2 ki points to attempt to stun the target.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 2 ki points to attempt to stun the target.
 It must succeed on a Constitution saving throw or be stunned until the end of your next turn.

-#### Instant Counter

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point.
-If the target makes a melee weapon attack before the end of your next turn while within your reach, you can use your reaction to make an unarmed strike or attack with a monk weapon against it.
-This reaction attack can be enhanced by a Technique, and is made after the target hits or misses.

-#### Siphon Vitality

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 2 ki points to siphon some of the target's life force.
-You gain temporary hit points equal to the damage dealt.

 ### Level 7 Techniques

 #### Strike the Soul

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point to change the attack's damage type to necrotic, radiant, or psychic.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point to change the attack's damage type to necrotic, radiant, or psychic.

 #### Vanishing Strike

 You learn to strike with such speed that your enemy momentarily loses track of your position.
-When you hit with an unarmed strike or a melee monk weapon on your turn, you can expend 1 ki point.
+When you hit with an Unarmed Strike or a melee monk weapon on your turn, you can expend 1 ki point.
 If you then immediately move 15 feet or more, you become hidden from the target until the end of your turn or you hit the target again.

 #### Vital Strike

 _Prerequisite: Way of the Open Hand_

-Before you make an unarmed strike, you can choose to take a -5 penalty to the attack roll.
+Before you make an Unarmed Strike, you can choose to take a -5 penalty to the attack roll.
 If the attack hits, you can expend 1 ki point to add +10 to the attack's damage.

 ### Level 9 Techniques

 #### Mark for Death

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 3 ki points to render the target more vulnerable to attacks.
-Until the start of your next turn, whenever the target takes damage from an unarmed strike or weapon attack, the attack's damage is increased by 1d4.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 3 ki points to render the target more vulnerable to attacks.
+Until the start of your next turn, whenever the target takes damage from an Unarmed Strike or weapon attack, the attack's damage is increased by 1d4.
 This effect does not stack.

 ### Level 11 Techniques

 #### Blindside

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 4 ki points to strike with blinding speed.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 4 ki points to strike with blinding speed.
 The target takes additional damage equal to your initiative roll, and your initiative becomes 0 starting at the beginning of the next round.

 ### Level 15 Techniques

 #### Expose the Soul

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 4 ki points to attempt to eject a creature's soul.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 4 ki points to attempt to eject a creature's soul.
 It must succeed on Charisma saving throw or be paralyzed.
 At the end of each of its turns, it can repeat this saving throw, ending the effect on itself on a success.

 Maintaining the disconnect between a creature's body and soul is mentally taxing and requires your concentration, as if on a spell.
 You can maintain this disconnect on multiple creatures at once, but if your concentration is broken, it is broken for all applications of this ability.

 #### Killing Stroke

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend any number of ki points.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend any number of ki points.
 If the target has fewer hit points than the number of ki points expended multiplied by 10, it must succeed on a Constitution saving throw or die.

 ## Part 3 - Monastic Traditions